 Harms of Screening

+Screening increases detection of indolent, unsuspected, and asymptomatic prostate cancer.
 Any potential benefits derived from screening asymptomatic men need to be weighed against the harms of screening and diagnostic procedures and treatments for prostate cancer.
-These harms are particularly burdensome to individuals with false-positive screening results and those who are unnecessarily treated because of overdiagnosis.
+These harms are particularly burdensome to men with false-positive screening results and men who are unnecessarily treated because of overdiagnosis.

 A U.S. cohort study explored the association between prostate cancer diagnosis and CVD mortality or suicide in men diagnosed with prostate cancer compared with population-level expected rates during three different time periods (preprostate-specific antigen [pre–PSA], peri–PSA, and post–PSA).
 For CVD mortality, the standardized mortality ratio (SMR) was elevated for men diagnosed with prostate cancer in the first month after diagnosis in all time periods (overall SMR, 2.05; 95% CI, 1.89–2.22), but decreased in later months during the first year (decreasing to <1.0 in the PSA time period).
 This association was not changed significantly by age, race, or tumor grade.
 SMRs were higher for nonmarried men, for men who lived in lower educational status or higher poverty counties, and for men with metastatic disease at diagnosis.
 Also, in the first 3 months after diagnosis, the SMR for suicide was higher in men with prostate cancer (SMR, 1.9; 95% CI, 1.4–2.6).
 In months 4 to 12, the SMR was lower but still greater than 1.0.
 The SMR for suicide, however, was greater than 1.0 only in the pre–PSA and peri–PSA time periods, but not in the post–PSA time period.
 SMR was higher for nonmarried men but did not vary by education or poverty.